jourdant/esphome-lgap/README.md

 # esphome-lgap

+**Note: This integration integrates with the Outdoor Unit (ODU/inverter).
+If your ODU doesn't have an LGAP/Central Control interface or integration through a board such as the LG PI-485 board, or you're looking to integrate with the indoor wall panel controller instead, check out: [JanM321/esphome-lg-controller](https://github.com/JanM321/esphome-lg-controller).**

-This project is an implementation of the LG Aircon Protocol (LGAP) implemented as an [esphome](https://esphome.io/) component.
+**esphome-lgap** is an implementation of the LG Aircon Protocol (LGAP) implemented as an [esphome](https://esphome.io/) component.
 This enables you to use an ESP8266/ESP32 to interface directly on the interface generally used for building management system integration/control of LG HVAC units.

 One of the best benefits of using this integration is you can use a single LGAP interface on your outdoor unit (ODU) to drive multiple different indoor unit (IDU) zones.

-**This project integrates with the Outdoor Unit (ODU/inverter).
-If your ODU doesn't have an LGAP/Central Control interface or integration through a board such as the LG PI-485 board, or you're looking to integrate with the indoor wall panel controller instead, check out: [JanM321/esphome-lg-controller](https://github.com/JanM321/esphome-lg-controller).**

 ![homeassistant](./images/ha.png)